bjames/neverthenetwork/pages/linux_intro.md

-title: A Network Engineer's Guide to the Linux CLI 1st Edition
+title: A Network Engineer's Guide to the Linux CLI
 category:
+- Cheatsheets
-- Route/Switch
+- Linux
+update_interval: weekly
 author: Brandon James
-summary:
+summary: A living guide to the Linux CLI

 I am a huge fan of Linux[^1].
-In the office, most of my real work happens on my Red Hat jumpbox.
-At home, my personal machines run Fedora and this website is hosted on Ubuntu.
+In the office, most of my real work happens on my Red Hat jumpbox, this website is hosted on Ubuntu and I've been using Fedora on my personal machines since 'Beefy Miracle'.
 One of my favorite things about working with Cisco devices is the great CLI, Linux provides an even better experience for general purpose computing.

 This is meant to be a living document with regular updates.
-You are reading the first edition of the document, which contains what I believe to be essential knowledge for effective Linux CLI use.
+You are reading the first edition, which contains what I believe is essential knowledge for effective Linux CLI use.

 # Index